mistakia/nano-community/README.md

 **Secondary Goals**

-- Serve as a chronicle of events, discussions, comments, ideas, etc. Documentating Nano culture & history
+- Serve as a chronicle of events, discussions, comments, ideas, etc. Documenting Nano culture & history
 - Keep the community at large informed — serve as a centralized place to easily and quickly track an open and distributed project
 - Measure community support for or against ideas by nano account based voting

 ## Components

 At its core, this project is designed to be a overlay of the greater Nano community & ecosystem.

-**Structure**

 JavaScript & Markdown are used to make the project as accessible as possible.
 Overtime, all elements of the project will be hosted and structured on IPFS to achieve immutability and permanence.
 The project aims to be open and distributed, allowing for it to operate indefinetly without reliance on centralized elements (servers, people, etc).